fayeishere/fayeishere-old/_posts/2013-04-09-sevenThruNine.markdown

 to backtrack and do a blog post of each week I missed since so much has happened.
 This is hard to do though, as I'm completely overwhelmed and obsessed with the NOW.
 So, what is NOW?
 Three weeks to go until we officially graduate and I am nervous.
-The excitement of learning new things has morphed into wondering "what can be applied"?
+The excitement of learning new things has morphed into "what can be applied"?
 I can't escape the thoughts of wondering about what company I will work for and what my future looks like.
 But, I will try to summarize my last few weeks, nonetheless.